-After completion of the program, students usually intern with breweries, wineries, creameries (butter & cheese making factories), to gain work experience.
+After completing the program, students usually intern with breweries, wineries, creameries (butter & cheese making factories) to gain work experience.

 The most notable and successful fermenting science practitioner in India is Ms. Kiran Mazumdar Shaw.
-After completing a brewmaster’s course from an Australian university, she first worked as a brewmaster and is today a billionaire entrepreneur - chairperson and managing director of Biocon Limited, a Bengaluru based Biotechnology Company.
+After completing a brewmaster’s course from an Australian university, she first worked as a brewmaster.
+Today, she is a billionaire entrepreneur - chairperson and managing director of Biocon Limited, a Bengaluru-based Biotechnology Company.

 Some of the best beer and brewing schools in the world offering undergraduate programs in Food Science are:

-While all undergraduate scholarships are merit-based, there may be other criteria that may influence eligibility for a scholarship.
+While all undergraduate scholarships are merit-based, there may be other criteria that may influence scholarship eligibility.

-It has the best lab to learn brewing and also has its own state-of-the-art brewhouse and malt house.
+Oregon State University has the best lab to learn to brew and has its state-of-the-art brewhouse and malt house.
 Besides offering a graduate program, the university also offers short-term courses.